adgellida/ubuntupackages/ReadMe.md

 Then do these basics steps:

+1.Go to your selected script folder.
+1.1."script 1" if you want to install some basic packages.
-1.Go to "script 1" folder (or "script 2" if you want to check more extra packages).
+1.2."script 2" if you want to check more extra packages.
+1.3."script 3" if you want to check the packages that I usually install.

 2.Execute installsources.